Contrasts (Bartók): Movements

-1. Verbunkos
+I. Verbunkos

 "Verbunkos" features polymodality or what Kárpáti terms alternative structures.
 For example, the framing motif of the first movement features, in relation to the root, A, the minor and major third and the perfect and diminished fifth:

 E♭ is revealed as both an alternative fifth of an A chord and the alternative third of a C chord by the canon at the third at the beginning of the development, bar 58:

 Between the six notes of both triads are seven thirds.

 Verbunkos was a stately and stylized Hungarian Recruiting Dance "measured in rhythm and rich in melodic embellishments characterized by the theme":

-2. Pihenő
+II.
+Pihenő

 This movement has been described as volcanic rather than relaxing, despite its title, "relaxation" or "rest".

-3. Sebes
+III.
+Sebes

 The violinist must retune (scordatura) two strings for the last movement, lowering the E and raising the G a semitone each.
 Often, rather than retuning mid-performance, the violinist will keep a second instrument to hand for the beginning of the movement, switching back after the opening.

 The trio of this movement features "Bulgarian Rhythm" and is similar in spirit to the Finale of the first Violin Sonata: